deterralba/HTTP-log/documentation/choices.rst

 already optimised: they were tested and chosen to maximise the speed of the program.

-Function are defined before the loops to avoid ``if else`` statements (ex: ``timeout_check`` in :meth:`log_writer.LogWriter.run`), lists are generated once for all (ex: in the :func:`log_writter.uniform_random_local_url`) etc.
+Function are defined before the loops to avoid ``if else`` statements (ex: ``timeout_check`` in :meth:`log_writer.LogWriter.run`), lists are generated once for all (ex: in the :func:`log_writer.uniform_random_local_URL_maker`) etc.

 Better stats and alerts
 ^^^^^^^^^^^^^^^^^^^^^^^

+Alerts are not perfects, more efficient detection mechanisms could be written.
+Several types of alerts could be raised, for instance we may want to distinguish "outflow alerts" (scale: sent bytes per second) from "requests alerts" (scale: number of requests per second).

-Alerts are not perfects.
-Printed stats are not incredibly thrilling.
+Printed stats are not incredibly thrilling either.

 You might want to overwrite :meth:`statistician.Statistics.emergency`, :meth:`statistician.Statistics.update_long_term`, and the corresponding methods in :obj:`display.Displayer`.